evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Performance/_index.md

 ## Performance

-The Tesla Model Y Performance has a maximum power of 393KW (534hp).
-The total torque is 660nm.
+The Tesla Model Y Performance has a maximum power of 393 KW (534 hp/527 bhp).
+The total torque is 660 nm (487 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 3,7 seconds.
 The top speed is 250 km/h.

 ## Battery, range, and charging